weijianan1/NVI/README.md

   vcocoeval._do_eval(det_file, ovr_thresh=0.5)
 ```

-Next, for the official evaluation of V-COCO, a pickle file of detection results have to be generated.
+Next, for the official evaluation of V-COCO, a pickle file of detection results has to be generated.
 You can generate the file with the following command. and then evaluate it as follows.
 ```
 python generate_vcoco_official.py \
         --param_path pretrained/VCOCO_GEN_VLKT_S.pth \